Your cart is empty.

 “I’m suspicious, though I can’t prove it,” says Bills.
 “For about seven years there were no Jerusalem Crickets here.
 I collected them one night and they were all infested.
 Then they all died and their were none.
 Just this year we started getting them again.”

-Like Cordyceps manipulates the behavior of infected arthropods to find a beneficial reproductive site, the Horsehair Worm, which lives primarily in small bodies of water such as streams and ponds, infects its host through the water ingested by it.
+Like cordyceps manipulate the behavior of infected arthropods to find beneficial reproductive sites, the Horsehair Worm, which lives primarily in small bodies of water such as streams and ponds, infects its host through the water ingested by it.
 Once infected, a zombified host will behave abnormally and in ways that endanger its own survival.
 Once the Horsehair Worm has had the opportunity to mature to reproductive age inside its host, it will manipulate its host to move near and actually fall into a body of water where it can then leave the host body and reproduce, fulfilling its life cycle.
 6

 “Go to the ant thou sluggard, consider her ways and be wise…” Proverbs, 6